 Since it was local mail, they came the very next day!
 We don’t have regular mailboxes here–they have the kind with a lot of locked boxes together, a couple of places throughout the neighborhood.
 I was really hoping I could send the kids to get the mail and discover them, but our super sweet mail deliverer didn’t want them to melt in the hot box, so she brought them to the door.
 I left them on the front porch, so they could still find them.

 After baths it was finally time…

-I think they were a little shocked at first, but then it was pure pandemonium. :) It was the best–I loved it more than they did, I think, and that’s saying a lot!
+I think they were a little shocked at first, but then it was pure pandemonium.
+It was the best!
+And it was so fun for me too.
 I think we’ve found a new Easter tradition!

 These are fun for all ages, from toddlers and preschoolers up to high school and college kids!
 Add this to your list of Easter traditions, along with your Easter egg hunt!

 This doesn’t have to be limited to kids…I would love getting an egg full of candy in the mail too, wouldn’t you?
 Send to a friend or family member filled with their favorite candy, or even small items like lip balm or a gift card.
 Definitely no age limit to get an Easter surprise in the mail!